FELLOWSHIP

 SELECTION CRITERIA

-Pahara Fellows are high-integrity, values-driven education leaders with demonstrated commitment to dismantling inequitable systems impacting vulnerable students and communities throughout the United States.
+Pahara Fellows are exceptional, values-driven education leaders with demonstrated commitment to transforming public education, and to serving students, families, and communities throughout the United States.

 -